PolarSPARC |

 The following would be a typical output:

 If we launch a lot of short-lived containers, over time this behavior can fill-up the host filesystem space.
-One can manually clean-up the filesystem, using the following command(s):
+One can manually clean-up the filesystem of all the stopped containers state, using the following command:

 The following would be a typical output: